gunjandatta/gunjandatta.github.io/pages/topics/sp-cfg.md

 category: topics
 permalink: /topics/sp-cfg/
 ---
 The "SharePoint Configuration" class allows the developer to define configuration files, to automate the installation/unintallation of SharePoint assets.
 The configuration options are available through the built-in intellisense, shown below.
 This configuration class contains built-in methods to install and uninstall the SharePoint assets.
-Refer to the [Code Examples](/examples/automation) for examples of using this class.
+Refer to the [Code Documentation](http://dattabase.com/docs/sprest/modules/__types_helper_spcfg_d_.html) for an overview of the class.

 ![Automation](/assets/images/demo-spcfg.gif)